 - Make sure floors are clutter free to avoid tripping

-How Long Will My New Joint Last After Hip Replacement Surgery?
+How Long Does a New Artificial Hip Joint Last After Hip Replacement Surgery?

 Hip replacement surgeries were first performed in the early 1970s and were thought to last around 10 years.
 However, studies now show that the average artificial joint lasts 20 years thanks to Improvements in surgical technique and artificial joint materials.

-Learn More About Hip Replacement Surgery at Alexander Orthopaedics
+Learn More About Hip Replacement Surgery at Alexander Orthopaedic Associates

 If you are living with hip pain and stiffness, hip replacement surgery may be a viable treatment option for you.
 The caring professionals at Alexander Orthopaedic Associates are available to assess your unique situation to determine the proper course of treatment.
 Contact us today to get relief from the pain that comes from hip arthritis or injury.